ppaez/pyramid_tutorial_maintain/README.rst

 +--------------------+----------------------------+--------------+-----------------+---------------+--------------+-------------+--------------+-----------------+--------------+

-If a source code file is modified, the modifications may need to be propagated to the snapshot for the next chapters.
+If a source file is modified, the modifications may need to be propagated to the snapshot for the next chapters.

 References